Examining the Big Career Problem Part 2: New York or Hong Kong? Does It Even Matter?

 But it’s not just the Ivy League, it’s everybody.
 To quote Seth Davis from the opening scene of Boiler Room (2000):

 I read this article a while back that said that Microsoft employs more millionaire secretaries than any other company in the world.
 They took stock options over Christmas bonuses.
 It was a good move.
 I remember there was this photograph of one of the groundskeepers next to his Ferrrari.
 Blew my mind.
-You see shit like that, and it just plants seeds, makes you think it’s possible, even easy.
+You see s*** like that, and it just plants seeds, makes you think it’s possible, even easy.
 And then you turn on the TV, and there’s just more of it.
 The 87 million dollar lottery winner.
 That kid actor that just made $20 million on his last movie.
 That Internet stock that shot through the roof.
 You could have made millions on it if you’d just got in early.
 And that’s exactly what I wanted to do: get in.
 I didn’t want to be an innovator.
 I just wanted to make the quick and easy buck.
 I just wanted in.

 Notorious B.I.G. said it best: Either you’re slinging crack rock, or you got a wicked jump shot.’
 Nobody wants to work for it anymore.
 There’s no honor in taking the after school job at Mickey D’s.
 Honor’s in the dollar, kid.
 So I went the white boy way of slinging crack rock.
 I became a stock broker.

 The movie version of the finance world is a bit exaggerated because it focused on the worst portion of the industry.
-But the dilemma of being a maverick or choosing the main road nonetheless exists.
+But the dilemma of being a maverick vs. choosing the main road nonetheless exists.

 Part III – Is this a problem and, if so, is there a solution?